Wydawnictwo Avia Artis - ebooki

 -

-“Michael, Brother of Jerry” is a book by Jack London, an American novelist.
+“The Star Rover” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-Michael, Brother of Jerry is a novel by Jack London released in 1917.
-This novel is the sequel to his previous novel Jerry of the Islands
+The Star Rover is a science fiction novel by American writer Jack London.
+A framing story is told in the first person by Darrell Standing, a univers-

 - ePub + Mobi 12 pkt